IgniteUI/igniteui-xplat-docs/doc/en/components/switch.md

 <igc-switch label-position="before">Label</igc-switch>
 ```

 The switch can also be labelled by elements external to the switch.
-In this case the the user is given the full control to position and style the label in accordance with their needs.
+In this case, the user is given full control to position and style the label in accordance with their needs.

 ```html
 <span id="switch-label">Label</span>